Inventory Challenges Facing Today’s Telecom Retailer

 “For the authorized retailer, there are pros and cons with the consignment model,” said Ryan Ori, a former Project Manager at iQmetrix.
 “Authorized retailers like to control their own experience; they have their own brand identities, such as one major Verizon retailer that has all its associates in suits and ties, and they are very commission driven so their associates have certain products that they can sell, which they might not be able to under consignment.”

 Not only do authorized retailers have to cede control of their product inventory but also, if and when inventory in their store goes missing through theft or mishandling of products, the retailer is responsible and any loss will be deducted from their commission check.
 This adds yet another additional layer into reconciliation.
 This can grow complex quickly, and marrying all this with sales associate commissions can be a challenging task without the right software.

-Trish Sale, Product Director — Service Products at iQmetrix, advised, “When it comes to inventory management, retailers shouldn’t spend their time on things they don’t have control over, such as carrier mandates.
+Trish Sale, Vice President of Product at iQmetrix, advised, “When it comes to inventory management, retailers shouldn’t spend their time on things they don’t have control over, such as carrier mandates.
 Instead, they should focus their time on where they can add their own value, such as the customer experience.”

 Will consignment be the way of the future?
 “That’s a to-be-determined path,” said Ori, “but I can see it going that way.
 The pandemic has made consignment more, not less, likely to be more broadly used.
 And carriers have been talking about going that route for years.”